uk-cliplab/DiME/multiview-MNIST/README.md

-This repository hosts an implementation of a multiview autoencoder that learns representations with DiME
+This folder has an implementation of a multiview autoencoder that learns representations with DiME

 Folder structure:
     utils/data_utils/* - functions to create multiview datasets